Privacy choices

 Quick overview

-• Use the duotone generator to preview a two-color image treatment directly in the browser.
+• Use the duotone generator to preview and tune a two-color image treatment directly in the browser.

 • The shadow color maps to darker image areas, and the highlight color maps to lighter image areas.